adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP52CERT1
 Certificate of less than one academic year in Business, Management, Marketing, And Related Support Services.
-Cert. less than one academic yr in Business, Management, Marketing, & Related Support Services.
+Cert. <1 academic yr in Business, Management, Marketing, & Related Support Services.

 CIP52CERT2
 Certificate of at least one but less than two academic years in Business, Management, Marketing, And Related Support Services.
-Cert. at least one but less than two academicyrs in Business, Management, Marketing, & Related Support Services.
+Cert. >1<2 academicyrs in Business, Management, Marketing, & Related Support Services.

 CIP52ASSOC
 Associate degree in Business, Management, Marketing, And Related Support Services.
 Assoc. deg. in Business, Management, Marketing, & Related Support Services.

 CIP52CERT4
-Award of more than two but less than four academic years in Business, Management, Marketing, And Related Support Services.
+Award of at least two but less than four academic years in Business, Management, Marketing, And Related Support Services.
-Award more than two but less than four academicyrs in Business, Management, Marketing, & Related Support Services.
+Award >2<4 academicyrs in Business, Management, Marketing, & Related Support Services.

 CIP52BACHL
 Bachelor's degree in Business, Management, Marketing, And Related Support Services.